lorenzomilesi/stargazers-viewer/README.md

 ## 🚧 Installation

-To install the app, follow these steps:

 1. Clone the repository: `git clone https://github.com/lorenzomilesi/stargazers-viewer.git`
 2. Install dependencies: `yarn`
 3. Start the app on iOS (android): `yarn ios` (`yarn android`)

 ## 🕹️ Usage

-To use the app, follow these steps:

 1. Enter the owner and repository name in the input fields
 2. Press the "Search" button